rosicrucianom/rosicrucianom.github.io/melchisedek.md

 ![DAGON](/assets/img/dagon_sac.jpg)
 ![DAGON](/assets/img/dagon_color.jpg)

-### Excerpt from the Book "The Rosicrucian Om Order.
+## Excerpt from The Book "The Rosicrucian Om Order.
 The Order Of Melchisedec"

 101\.
 OANNES, the SELF-FULFILLED WORD as BODHISATWA of the GREAT BEING, of MELCHISEDEK, is also referred to by the GENESIS.